zaidalyafeai/curator/README.md

 llm = curator.SimpleLLM(model_name="gpt-4o-mini")
 poem = llm("Write a poem about the importance of data in AI.") print(poem)
+# Or you can pass a list of prompts to generate multiple responses.
+poems = llm(["Write a poem about the importance of data in AI.",
+            "Write a haiku about the importance of data in AI."]) print(poems)
 ```
+Note that retries and caching are enabled by default.
+So now if you run the same prompt again, you will get the same response, pretty much instantly.
+You can delete the cache at `~/.cache/curator`.

 #### Use LiteLLM backend for calling other models
 You can use the [LiteLLM](https://docs.litellm.ai/docs/providers) backend for calling other models.